unrealemotion/windows-admin-ps-scripts/backup-filesystem-permission/README.md

     ```
     *(Note: `-WhatIf` here primarily affects file/directory creation for output.
 ACLs will still be read.)*

-## Restoring Permissions (Conceptual)

-This script focuses on the backup of ACLs.
-Restoring permissions is a separate operation that requires careful consideration.
-The `FullPermissionsBackup.clixml` file is designed for this purpose.

-**Important:** Restoring permissions, especially recursively or in bulk, is a sensitive operation.
-*   **Test Thoroughly:** Always test restoration procedures in a non-production environment first.
-*   **Understand ACLs:** Ensure you understand the implications of applying ACLs (inheritance, ownership, etc.).
-*   **Backup Current State:** Before attempting a restore, consider backing up the *current* permissions of the target, in case the restore does not go as planned.

 ## Important Considerations

 *   **BACKUP YOUR DATA:** While this script performs backups of ACLs, always ensure you have full data backups as part of your overall disaster recovery strategy.
 This script does not back up file/folder *content*.